dependabot/dependabot-core/README.md

 We'd love to see the following improvements to Bump:

-- A straightforward deployment process, make it easy for anyone to self-host the project (and automatically trigger an update check every day)
+- A straightforward deployment process, making it easy for anyone to self-host the project (and automatically trigger an update check every day).
 - A faster `DependencyFileUpdater` for Node.
 This might need its own, language-specific worker that borrows from NPM internals to avoid doing an actual install.
-- Support for more languages (Python should be relatively easy?)
+- Support for more languages.
+Python should be relatively easy, for example.

 ---